LiteStage: Latency-aware Layer Skipping for Multi-stage Reasoning: Proposed Methods

 \subsection{Step 2: Search Layer Budget}

-The key contribution of LiteStage is in how to search the optimal \textit{layer budget}, \textit{i.e.}, the number of layers to skip.
-To optimize latency under a fixed accuracy constraint, we first construct an an accuracy-latency profile by varying the layer budget in the slowest reasoning stage using validation data, while keeping all other stages full-layer.
+Our key contribution is in how to search the optimal \textit{layer budget}, \textit{i.e.}, the number of layers to skip.
+To optimize latency under a fixed accuracy constraint, we first construct an accuracy-latency profile by varying the layer budget in the \textit{longest} reasoning stage using validation data, while keeping all other stages full-layer (like Figure~\ref{figure:intro}(a)-(b)).
+We then progressively explore layer skipping in the remaining stages, prioritizing acceleration of the longest stage to effectively reduce end-to-end latency.

-\paragraph{Skipping from the Slowest Stage.} Figure \ref{figure:overview} (Step 2) illustrates this process using the actual accuracy-latency profile of Stage 2, which is the slowest stage, on the CSQA dataset with a TinyLlama 1.1B model.
+\paragraph{Skipping from the Longest Stage.} Figure \ref{figure:overview} (Step 2) illustrates this process using the actual accuracy-latency profile of Stage 2, which is the longest stage, on CSQA with a TinyLlama 1.1B model (see Table~\ref{table:supp_data_statistics} (Appendix) for data statistics).
 Let us consider an accuracy threshold of 1.0\% as an example.
 Given that the baseline accuracy without layer skipping ("\# Skip": 0) is 51.7\%, the target accuracy becomes 50.7\% (\textit{i.e.}, 51.7\%-1.0\%).
 The layer budgets that satisfy this target accuracy are highlighted with orange table borders.
 Among these, skipping four layers ("\# Skip": 4) yields the lowest latency of 0.2986, representing the optimal layer budget.
 This completes a single greedy search iteration.
+For the next longest stages, we repeat this profiling process in the same manner, but with the previously optimized stages already under their selected layer budgets (\textit{e.g.}, applying "\# Skip": 4 for Stage 2).
+We maintain the same target accuracy of 50.7\%, allowing most of the accuracy degradation to occur in the first search, which is desirable since the longest stage will be effectively accelerated.

-For the next slowest stages, we repeat this profiling process in the same manner, but with the previously optimized stages already under their selected layer budgets (\textit{e.g.}, applying "\# Skip": 4 for Stage 2).
-This ensures that the interaction between reasoning stages under different layer budgets are accurately reflected in the search.
-We maintain the same target accuracy of 50.7\%, allowing most of the accuracy degradation to occur in the first search, which is desirable since the slowest stage will be effectively accelerated.
+\paragraph{Why Accuracy-Latency Profiling Matters.} Despite its simplicity, search-based layer budget allocation provides several key advantages, that are not captured when relying solely on cosine similarity.